-Save for the restrictions highlighted in the first paragraph in 4.1 with respect to the acquisition of certain mining rights, there are generally no other restrictions in relation to foreign ownership of mining rights.
+Under the Mines Act, there are generally no restrictions in relation to ownership of mining rights.
 However, the following persons are disqualified from holding mining rights:

+(a) individuals under the age of eighteen;

+(b) bankrupt individuals;

-- Individuals under the age of eighteen; - Bankrupt individuals; - Individuals who have been convicted, within the previous five (5) years, of an offence involving fraud or dishonesty; - A company in liquidation; - A company that is not incorporated under the zambian companies act; ; - A company which has not established an office in zambia; and - A company which has, among its directors or shareholders, any person who would be disqualified under (b) and (c) above.
+(c) individuals who have been convicted, within the previous five (5) years, of an offence involving fraud or dishonesty;

+(d) a company in liquidation;

+(e) a company that is not incorporated under the Companies Act chapter 388 of the Laws of Zambia (the "Companies Act");

+(f) a company which has not established an office in Zambia; and

+(g) a company which has, among its directors or shareholders, any person who would be disqualified under (b) and (c) above.